fetonecontrol/DreamJournal.Solution/README.md

 * (https://localhost:5000/api/Users)

 * The following endpoints work for both DB objects interchangibly.
 Replace User with Dream or vice versa.
-Some methods will need to spesify somewthing other than "GET" in your API call.
+Some methods will need to specify somewthing other than "GET" in your API call.
 They are noted below, along with the key value pairs for posting information.

 * Select "raw" and "json" for put and post methods.